darischen/dchen/client/public/markdown/groundworks.md

 ---

 ## Quick Summary
-- Users can browse an archive of all newspapers saved in the database
+- Users can seamlessly browse and purchase books from the Groundwork Books online store.

 - The store has over two thousand books to choose from, sorted by genre.

-- The store has recommendations hand-picked from the staff.
+- Live updates are done to the stock of each book in the store page and inside each book modal and for community events on Instagram.

-- About Us page has contact information, operating hours,
+- About Us page has contact information, operating hours, and our location on Google Maps.

 ---

 ## Key Features
 - Users can access over 2000 books in the shop and use the Square payment API for a seamless online shopping experience.
-- Login information can be linked to a Google account for streamlined access.
-- Archives of the past newspapers are stored on a database.
+- The bookstore inventory is managed through the Square API, allowing for easy updates and tracking of stock levels.
+- The store page features a search function made with Pinecone vector database to help users find books quickly.
+- The store page also features custom add to cart animations and live stock updates inside each book modal.
+- The Instagram API is used to fetch and display the latest community events on the homepage.
+- The website is cached using Redis to ensure fast load times and a smooth user experience.
+- The website is fully responsive and optimized for both desktop and mobile devices.

 ---

 ## Tools Used
+- Next.js
-- Svelte
+- Vercel
 - Javascript
+- Firebase
 - Tailwind CSS
 - Square API
+- Redis
+- Pinecone
+- Instagram API
-- Google Login
+- Google Forms API

 ---